 A failing cell doesn't fix itself.
 The sooner it's diagnosed, the more options you usually have.

-3. Keep the Cooling System Clear
+3. Keep the Cooling Vents Clear

-5. Address BusBar Buildup Early
+6. Address BusBar Buildup Early

 Over time, the connections inside the pack accumulate debris and oxidation.
 Left alone, that imbalance drags healthy cells down with the weak ones.
 Preventive BusBar and debris cleaning is a maintenance service — not a repair — and it's one of the few things that can genuinely extend the life of a pack that's still healthy.